 Baking Soda Tea Tree Oil Mask

-Baking soda is generally safe and is completely non-toxic but take the following precautions when using it:
+Baking soda in Ayurveda is generally safe and is completely non-toxic but take the following precautions when using it:

 - Avoid applying it directly to the raw or tender skin (for example: after shaving) because this will cause a temporary stinging or burning sensation.